redstone-finance/redstone-docs/docs/redstone-credora/methodologies/defi-rating-scale/index.md

 | D      | 99.9%   | 100.0%  | D                             |

 :::info
 The rating scale is designed to maximize differentiation across DeFi products while remaining easy to read and interpret.
-As benchmarks, tokenized treasuries such as BUIDL are assigned an A+ rating, while Morpho vaults and markets begin at an A rating.
+As benchmarks, tokenized treasuries such as BUIDL are assigned an A+ rating, while as of the date of the document Morpho vaults and markets begin at an A rating.
 :::

 ## Deriving the DeFi Rating Scale